Chinese name: Family names

 Traditionally, a married woman keeps her name unchanged, without adopting her husband's surname.
-A child would inherit his or her father's surname.
+A child would inherit their father's surname.
 This is still the norm in mainland China, though the marriage law explicitly states that a child may use either parent's surname.
 It is also possible, though far less common, for a child to combine both parents' surnames.
-Due to Western influence, some areas of greater China, such as Hong Kong and Macau, have also adopted the tradition of a woman changing her last name, or prepending her husband's to her own.
+Due to Western influence, the tradition of a woman changing her last name, or prepending her husband's to her own, is reflected in some Hong Kong names and Macao names.